MarcelGarus/server/blog/timeless-gira-hack.md

 ---

 Fast-forward to 2021.
-So much has happened: I moved to Potsdam, started studying, finished my Bachelor of Science in IT-Systems Engineering.
+So much has happened in my life: I moved to Potsdam, started studying, finished my Bachelor of Science in IT-Systems Engineering.
-Recently, I visited my family and while I was at home, I checked if the security flaw is still present – of course it is.
+Recently, I visited my family and while I was at home, I confirmed that the security flaw is still present.
 Because of Corona, I have some spare time right now, so let's get to it:

 > TODO: Write mail.

-Let's see how this goes.